 For example, if you offer an Earth Day sale, audiences will want to know whether you walk the walk.
 A few recent posts about environmentalist issues can show audiences you mean what you say.
 When audiences can see your ad, confirm your authenticity, and buy your products in one place, you can reduce friction in the purchasing process and up your odds of making more sales.

-Chatbots on social media make it easy for customers to get closer to your brand.
-Modern solutions can even keep track of individual customers to provide contextual support and suggestions.
-People can learn about products and make purchases by speaking with bots, but to get the most from these powerful tools, don’t replace your human teams.
-Instead, augment your staff with robotic assistance to create a seamless, yet personalized, customer experience.
+Videos on social media make it easy for customers to get closer to your brand.
+Increase your video views on Instagram with social media marketing services by Buzzvoice.
+People can learn about products and make purchases by watching videos, but to get the most from these powerful tools, don’t replace your human teams.

 5. Engaging content blends in with the environment.